-▲ WARNING: If you decide to use optional IP whitelisting, your account owner must have a valid telephone number on file.
+AWARNING: If you decide to use optional IP whitelisting, your account owner must have a valid telephone number on file.
 During setup, Fastly checks your current IP address against the list you provide to ensure you don't lock yourself out of your account.
 If your IP addresses change at a later date (for example, because you move offices) and you forget to update your whitelist configuration, you will be locked out of your account.
 You will need to contact support@fastly.com (mailto:support@fastly.com) to request that a Customer Support representative contact your account's owner via telephone during Fastly's regular business hours.
-To protect your account's security, we will not unlock your account (/guides/customer-support/help-im-locked-out-of-my-account) based on an email request alone.
+To protect your account's security, we will not unlock your account (/guides/customer-support/account-lockouts) based on an email request alone.